Defenseless in the Face of our Enemies:

 McCarthy is the author of The Grand Jihad: How Islam and the Left Sabotage America, How Obama Embraces Islam’s Sharia Agenda, Willful Blindness: A Memoir of the Jihad, Spring Fever: The Illusion of Islamic Democracy, and How the Obama Administration Has Politicized Justice.

 At the beginning or the middle of the so-called Arab Spring, Andrew McCarthy diagnosed it correctly in his forecasts of what would happen next are spot on, particularly regarding Turkey.

-So without further ado, he will address us on the subject of: Defenseless in the Face of our Enemies: What Keeps America from Protecting Itself from Radical Islam.”
+So without further ado, he will address us on the subject of: Defenseless in the Face of our Enemies: What Keeps America from Protecting Itself from Radical Islam.
 Please join me in welcoming Andrew McCarthy.

 On the subject that Bob mentioned, being defenseless in the face of our enemies, no sooner did I sit down and try to think about what to say than jihadists accommodated us once again two weeks ago in Orlando, Florida where in the wee hours of the morning a gunman opened fire in a gay nightclub that was teeming with revelers.

 After killing and wounding scores of people, he took hostages in a restroom.
 He began calling police and media outlets, began crafting social media posts all for the purpose of announcing what was already clear to the denizens of the nightclub, who had heard him screaming Allahu Akbar, which means Allah is greater, as he fired shot after shot.